warrior-rockk/timmy-time-adventure/README.md

 You need to edit the makefile `OS_INC_DIR`, `OS_GCC`, `OS_DOSBOX` vars with your actual paths.

 If you use C/C++ vscode extension you may edit `c_cpp_properties.json` to point your compiler and library paths.

+## Tooling:

+* You need python (at least 3.10.11) for the tools needed to convert the tmx Tiled map to binary files.
+* For resource dat files used by the game, has been used the Allegro dat replacement developed by [Jordi](https://github.com/jsmolina) [repo](https://github.com/jsmolina/allegro-dat-replacement)

 ## Author